-- 1. The Mayflower Quarter will create: - a.
-An exciting, vibrant and distinctive series of high-density developments which capitalise on the highly accessible location, a high-quality waterfront and unique heritage assets.
-Developments will significantly enhance the city centre as a place, a regional economic, service and cultural hub, and will create new homes and communities in the heart of the city.
-The Quarter will include new public streets and spaces, and enhance the arrival points to and connections across the city centre, introducing extensive green and blue spaces; - A long-term 'placemaking' transformation in the city centre through a series of interconnected developments over the short, medium and longer term to and beyond 2040; - A Central Station Development and Transport Hub: An enhanced public transport interchange with adjacent high-density development to create a business hub, with new public spaces; - d.
+- A long-term 'place making' transformation in the city centre through a series of interconnected developments over the short, medium and longer term to and beyond 2040. - A Central Station Development and Transport Hub: An enhanced public transport interchange with adjacent high density development to create a business hub, with new public spaces; - d.
 An exceptional waterfront destination at Mayflower Park: including high quality public open spaces and public realm with supporting development to create a vibrant place; - e.
-New and enhanced pedestrian / cycle priority city streets to connect arrival points, new public spaces, and key destinations, including the Central Station, shopping area, Old Town, Mayflower Park / Town Quay waterfront and wider city centre, with main vehicular traffic concentrated on West Quay Road and Western Esplanade / Commercial Road; - f.
-Extensive green and blue spaces to reconnect the city to nature and to the water as part of the green grid (policy EN3), to enhance biodiversity, air quality, health, amenity, and flood resilience; and create sustainable and low and net zero carbon developments; and
+New and enhanced pedestrian / cycle priority city streets to connect arrival points, new public spaces, and key destinations, including the Central Station, shopping area, Old Town, Mayflower Park waterfront and wider city centre, with main vehicular traffic concentrated on West Quay Road and Western Esplanade / Commercial Road. - f.
+Extensive green and blue spaces to reconnect the city to nature and to the water as part of the green grid (policy X), to enhance biodiversity, air quality, health, amenity, and flood resilience; and create sustainable and low carbon developments; - g.
+Vibrant street level uses between the Central Station, shopping area and the waterfront where possible, including any appropriate expansion of the primary shopping area as needed.